Your new design will be uploaded in:

 All children are expected to succeed and make progress from their starting points and to have confidence and competence – “mastery” – in mathematics.

 Teachers teach using a clear set of methods with the development of consistent representations and resources throughout the school to expose the mathematical structure being taught.
-Click here to access the policy relating to this.
 Children are given the opportunity to develop quick and efficient recall of facts and procedures and the flexibility to move between different contents and representations of mathematics.
-Consistent language and stem sentences used across the year groups.
+Consistent language and stem sentences are used across the year groups.
 Language use, and understanding of, is an integral part of all mathematics lessons.

 Implementation